Hannah Primrose, Countess of Rosebery: Midlothian campaign

 A house party at Dalmeny during the Midlothian campaign.
 Gladstone is seated centre (holding his hat) with Mrs Gladstone seated next to him.
 Hannah Rosebery stands third from right.
 Lord Rosebery is seated on the ground on the right.

 This first became evident in the great campaign to re-elect Gladstone, culminating in the 1880 general election.
 Known today as the Midlothian campaign, it was masterminded by the Roseberys.
 Rosebery used his influence to have Gladstone invited to stand as parliamentary candidate for Midlothian, near to Rosebery's Dalmeny estate.
 Gladstone had nominally retired from politics after losing his Greenwich seat in 1874, when Disraeli had been swept to power.
 The campaign was based at Dalmeny where Lady Rosebery hosted a series of large political house parties throughout the long campaign.
 The Tories were later to claim that Rosebery had paid for Gladstone's campaign.
 Rosebery later admitted to spending £50,000.

 The Roseberys' house party would leave Dalmeny and tour towns and cities across Midlothian and Scotland, with Gladstone and the speakers often addressing vast crowds from the back of an American-designed Pullman car specially acquired by Rosebery for the purpose.
 The scenes at these meetings have been described as something between a carnival and an evangelist's revival meeting.
 While in the grounds of Dalmeny House itself, the public were treated to a great firework display.

-Throughout all this, Gladstone was supported not only by the popular and charismatic Rosebery but also by an array of well-dressed women including Lady Rosebery and Gladstone's daughter Mary.
-These fashionable people – the celebrities of their day (newspapers at the time gave many column inches each day to the doings of the upper classes) – were as much a crowd-puller as the political speakers, and Rosebery's planning used that to full effect.
-One meeting was so packed that many were fainting: 70,000 people applied for tickets in a hall capable of holding 6,500.
-Lady Rosebery reported, "I had never heard Archie (Lord Rosebery) speak in public politically before, but after the first minute I felt I could never be nervous at his making a speech the audience show him great affection." [sic] However it was not just Gladstone and Rosebery the huge crowds had come to see, but also the dutifully supporting and smiling families.
-Lady Rosebery went on to describe how "They (the crowds) patted me on the back till my shoulders were sensitive."
-Thus in Rosebery's first serious involvement in politics, Disraeli was defeated and the newly elected MP for Midlothian became Prime Minister for the second time (the caretaker liberal leader Lord Hartington retired in favour of Gladstone).
-It was also obvious that Lady Rosebery was a very evident and valuable political electioneering asset.
-As the Marquess of Crewe put it "she had cut her spurs".
+Throughout all this, Gladstone was supported not only by Lord Rosebery, but also by many of the women he was familiar with, including Lady Rosebery and Gladstone's daughter Mary, all of whom gathered as much attention as the political speakers, and Rosebery's planning used that to full effect.
+One meeting, where 70,000 people applied for tickets in a hall capable of holding 6,500, was so packed that many began to faint.
+Lady Rosebery reported, "I had never heard Archie [Lord Rosebery] speak in public politically before, but after the first minute I felt I could never be nervous at his making a speech the audience show him great affection."
+It was not just Gladstone and Rosebery that drew in the crowds, it was also their families.
+Lady Rosebery described how "they [the crowds] patted me on the back till my shoulders were sensitive."
+During this time of Rosebery's first serious involvement in politics, Disraeli was defeated and the newly elected MP for Midlothian became Prime Minister for the second time (the caretaker liberal leader Lord Hartington retired in favour of Gladstone).
+Lady Rosebery has been recognized as playing a role in this political electioneering process.
+As the Marquess of Crewe put it, "she had cut her spurs".